Buildings Services Tutor - Logo

 Here once again the most important facts about the head are summarized:

-I hope this article could help you to understand the head of a pump better.
+I hope this article could help you to understand the head of a circulator pump better.
 If you have questions, suggestions or criticism, please use the comment function.

 Greetings Martin.